 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a nicotine patch, cimetidine (Tagamet®), cyclophosphamide (Cytoxan®), orphenadrine (Norflex® or Norgesic®), theophylline (Theo-Dur®), or thiotepa (Thioplex®).
-Tell your doctor if you use levodopa (Sinemet®), amantadine (Symmetrel®), diet pills, medicine for anxiety (such as diazepam or Valium®), or a blood thinner (such as warfarin or Coumadin®).
+- Make sure your doctor knows if you are using a nicotine patch, cimetidine (Tagamet®), clopidogrel (Plavix®), cyclophosphamide (Cytoxan®), orphenadrine (Norflex®, Norgesic®), tamoxifen (Nolvadex®), theophylline (Theo-Dur®), thiotepa (Thioplex®), or ticlopidine (Ticlid®).
+Tell your doctor if you use amantadine (Symmetrel®), diet pills, levodopa (Sinemet®), medicine for anxiety (such as diazepam, Valium®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).

-- Make sure your doctor knows if you are also using insulin or diabetes medicine that you take by mouth (such as glyburide, metformin, Actos®, or Glucotrol®), medicine to treat HIV or AIDS (such as efavirenz, nelfinavir, ritonavir, Norvir®, Sustiva®, or Viracept®), medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, Luminal®, Solfoton®, or Tegretol®), or other medicine for depression (such as desipramine, fluoxetine, fluvoxamine, imipramine, norfluoxetine, nortriptyline, paroxetine, sertraline, Aventyl®, Luvox®, Norpramin®, Pamelor®, Paxil®, Prozac®, Tofranil®, or Zoloft®).
-Tell your doctor if you are also using blood pressure medicine (such as atenolol, metoprolol, or Toprol®), medicines to treat mental illness (such as haloperidol, risperidone, thioridazine, Haldol®, Mellaril®, or Risperdal®), a steroid (such as cortisone, prednisone, Cortone®, or Deltasone®), or medicine for heart rhythm problems (such as flecainide, propafenone, verapamil, Rythmol®, or Tambocor®).
+- Make sure your doctor knows if you also use insulin or diabetes medicine that you take by mouth (such as glimepiride, glyburide, metformin, Actos®, Janumet®, Januvia®), medicine to treat HIV or AIDS (such as efavirenz, lopinavir, nelfinavir, ritonavir, Kaletra®, Norvir®, Sustiva®), medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, Solfoton®, Tegretol®), or other medicine for depression (such as amitriptyline, citalopram, desipramine, fluoxetine, fluvoxamine, imipramine, norfluoxetine, nortriptyline, paroxetine, sertraline, venlafaxine, Elavil®, Pamelor®).
+Tell your doctor if you also use blood pressure medicine (such as atenolol, metoprolol, Toprol®), medicines to treat mental illness (such as haloperidol, risperidone, thioridazine, Haldol®, Mellaril®), steroid medicine (such as cortisone, methylprednisolone, prednisolone, prednisone, Cortone®, Deltasone®), or medicine for heart rhythm problems (such as flecainide, propafenone, verapamil, Rythmol®, Tambocor®).

-- Do not drink alcohol while you are using this medicine.
-Tell your doctor if you currently drink alcohol or use other sedatives daily, or on a regular basis.
+- Tell your doctor if you drink alcohol or use sedatives on a regular basis.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease (including cirrhosis), kidney disease, heart disease, a recent heart attack, high blood pressure, or diabetes.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), diabetes, heart disease, high blood pressure, or you have had a heart attack.

-- This medicine may increase your risk of seizures, especially if you have a history of head injury, seizures, brain tumor, severe liver disease, or drug addiction.
+- This medicine may increase your risk of seizures, especially if you have low blood sugar levels, low sodium levels, severe liver disease, or a drug addiction.
+The risk of seizure is higher if you consume large amounts of alcohol, benzodiazepines, antiepileptic drugs, or sedatives, or if you suddenly stop using them.
 If you have a seizure, call your doctor right away and do not take any more bupropion.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.